ejmejm/OsuMapGenerator/README.md

 # Osu Map Generator
-by Edan Meyer, Yazeed Mahmoud ... add names here
+by Edan Meyer, Yazeed Mahmoud, Wenkai Gao, Hongxuan Liu and Yongfan Wang

 ### How To Use
 1. Download the formatted dataset, decompress it, and put the contents in the `data/` directory.
 This should leave you with a `data/formatted_beatmaps/` directory that contains the song and beatmap data.